James R. Hackney, JD, Dean

 The legal departments of corporations represent a significant practice opportunity for lawyers interested in corporate and regulatory law.
 These corporate departments operate on a different model than law firms and regulatory agencies and offer careers that combine legal disciplines with business management skills.
 This course will examine the roles of corporate counsel inside U.S.-based corporations and not-for-profits, specifically: the value proposition of corporate counsel, common responsibilities, unique ethical issues, the implications of the Sarbanes-Oxley and Dodd-Frank acts, corporate governance, risk management and litigation.
 Students will be graded on their responses to mid-term and final essay questions and the demonstration of their comprehension of the subject matter in the classroom.
 Prior study of Corporate Law is preferred but not required.

-The clinic requires students to devote at least twenty hours per week to providing IP-related legal services to students, ventures and other participants in the university’s entrepreneurship and innovation eco-system under the supervision of clinical faculty and staff.
-The clinic includes opportunities to address issues related to IP rights, risks and transactions for individuals and ventures in the university community, to collaborate with faculty and others on IP learning modules, policies, presentations or workshops for this community, to develop practice skills, and to participate in organization and operation of a legal services office.
-Intellectual Property LAW 7369 is a prerequisite.
-Enrollment is limited to 6; preference given to students with other relevant courses or practical experience.
+Requires students to provide IP-related legal services to students, ventures, and other participants in the university’s entrepreneurship and innovation ecosystem under the supervision of clinical faculty and staff.
+The clinic includes opportunities to address issues related to IP rights, risks, and transactions for individuals and ventures in the university community; to collaborate with faculty and others on IP learning modules, policies, presentations, or workshops for this community; to develop practice skills; and to participate in the organization and operation of a legal services office.

 Climate change and carbon emissions are the most important issues shaping energy law and policy in the United States today.
 This course will provide an introduction to U.S. energy law and policy in that context and will be organized around the regulated electricity sector which alone produces about 40% of all U.S. greenhouse gas emissions.
 We will explore the dynamics of natural monopoly markets, public utilities and their regulation, and the interplay of state and federal power in the energy space.
 We examine coal, natural gas, nuclear power, hydropower, renewables, storage, and efficiency for their impacts and potential as electrical energy sources in a carbon-constrained world.
 We conclude by investigating the legal potential to proactively foster and sustain a transition to a carbon-sustainable energy economy.